-The Christian life is for others to see that we are of Christ, not to see that we are “Calvinists” (Matthew 5:16, John 5:41-47).
+The Christian life is for others to see that we are of Christ, not to see that we are “Reformed” or “Calvinists” (Matthew 5:16, John 5:41-47).

 Is the Biblical term “Christian” deficient?
-Does it really need any addition like “Hedonist”, “Calvinist”, or “Reformed”?
+(Acts 11:26) Does it need any addition like “Hedonist”, “Calvinist”, or “Reformed”?

-Do such terms not detract from the work of Christ and place a focus on you?
+Do such terms not detract from the work of Christ and place a focus on onself?

 How many times does the above poem, voiced by Christian celebrities, call the individual to focus on the self instead of Christ?

 Notice that in this poem we did not “see him” on the cross, ridiculed, mocked, and scorned.
-Beware of practicing a form of Christianity that is centred around you.
+Beware of practicing a form of Christianity that is centered around you.

 Even the prosperity Gospel can come out of the mouths of those who appear to be theologically sophisticated.